TinoMuzambi/ReactBlog/README.md

 # Blog.TinoMuzambi

-My blog site build with React and styled with SCSS.
+My blog site build with Next.js and styled with SCSS.

 ## Content